Where do I begin learning languages with Doki apps?

 Why don’t I have sound?

-Make sure your iPad or iPhone's volume is turned on.
+Make sure your iPad's volume is turned on.

 What level of language learning is Doki?